rails/rails/guides/source/action_controller_advanced_topics.md

 end
 ```

-As seen in the example above, the `authenticate_or_request_with_http_token` block takes two arguments - the token and a `Hash` containing the options that were parsed from the HTTP `Authorization` header.
+The `authenticate_or_request_with_http_token` block takes two arguments - the token and a hash containing the options that were parsed from the HTTP `Authorization` header.
 The block should return `true` if the authentication is successful.
-Returning `false` or `nil` on it will cause an authentication failure.
+Returning `false` or `nil` will cause an authentication failure.

 [`authenticate_or_request_with_http_token`]: https://api.rubyonrails.org/classes/ActionController/HttpAuthentication/Token/ControllerMethods.html#method-i-authenticate_or_request_with_http_token